spiffdev/help-pages/pages/12.developer/03.rest-api/default.md

 ## POST /api/batchtransactions

 Spiff supports building designs directly via an API call.
 This feature is known as a headless design.
-A headless design allows a new transaciton resource to instruct the design stage of a typical spiff workflow.
-Doing this allows a merchant user to bypass the spiff workflow experance entirley.
+A headless design allows a new transaction resource to instruct the design stage of a typical spiff workflow.
+Doing this allows a merchant user to bypass the spiff workflow experience entirely.
 Before starting with headless designs it would be best to first [understand how a typical spiff integration works](/developer/integrations) if you don't already.
 It's also vital to this process to understand how Spiff transactions work.

 When creating a headless design all step data for that design must be submitted with the transaction.
-The transaction will then be created with the corrsponding design in the spiff backend.
+The transaction will then be created with the corresponding design in the spiff backend.
 The resulting `transactionId` can then be placed as an order to Spiff and the normal flow will be initiated there after.
-Unlike the conventianl workflow for spiff, headless workflows allow for multipule workflows to be executed within a single design allowing fine grained control over design outputs.
+Unlike the conventional workflow for spiff, headless workflows allow for multiple workflows to be executed within a single design allowing fine grained control over design outputs.

 ##Text
 The [text step](/spiff-concepts/step-types/add-text) places text on to a design in a preconfigured location.
 It requires the following data